 Safe bee extraction on site, you’re in good hands.

 Wherever they are – we can reach them and get them out, even if you’ve been told they cannot be moved!
 Here at Beegone® we ensure that no further swarms will enter this space and re-colonise.
 Guaranteed.

 At Beegone® honeybee removal, we truly understand how precious our bees are.

-We believe in the protection of honeybees and offer a unique ethical and proper removal of honeycomb and bees which is why Beegone® are the UK’s only expert bee specialist firm insured to carry out all aspects of the work.
+We believe in the protection of honeybees and offer a unique and ethical removal of honeycomb and bees which is why Beegone® are the UK’s leading expert live bee removal firm insured to carry out all aspects of the work, in-house (no subcontractors).
 If you don’t want to contaminate the environment, damage your home, kill other bees or let insecticides enter the human food chain, you have come to the right place.

 We are insured to carry out bee removal and minor building works – even on grade I and II listed buildings.
 We also use safe access including machinery and tower scaffolding.

 Are Honeybees protected?

 It is a common misconception that bees are protected.
 They are in fact endangered.
 It is however important to take care in the removal of bees as the honeycomb is a human food source and any contamination by pesticides or insecticides can have severe consequences.
 As a result the incorrect removal or illegal treatment of a honeycomb could result in a fine of up to £25,000